Resident234/php.net/pages/www.php.net_function.xml-parser-create.php.md

 But it has a few differences:
   - It does NOT check the code.
 Just resends values to that three functions, no matter, if they are right
   - It works with parameters.
-For example: from tag &lt;sth b="42"&gt; sends sth b="42"
+For example: from tag <sth b="42"> sends sth b="42"
   - It works wit diacritics.
 The original parser sometimes wrapped the text before the first diacritics appearance.
   - Works with all encoding.
 If the input is UTF-8, the output will be UTF-8 too
   - It works with strings.
 Not with file pointers.